TurnkeyLedger/TLDex/README.md

 #### II.
 Hosting the application on your local machine

-The project is still on development and is currently on running on **Linux Os !**
+The project is still on development and is currently on running on **UNIX !**

 1. Install a custom version of Python
 ```